Guillaume Dode de la Brunerie: Early life and French revolutionary wars

-Napoleonic wars
+Napoleonic Wars

-During the campaign of 1805, Dode joined the Grande Armée and was employed in Marshal Lannes's V Corps.
-Dode was with Lannes and Joachim Murat when they famously captured a bridge over the Danube by bluffing the Austrian commander Auersperg into believing a cease fire had been signed.
+During the campaign of 1805, Dode joined the Grande Armée and was employed in Marshal Lannes' V Corps.
+Dode was with Lannes and Joachim Murat when they famously captured a bridge over the Danube by bluffing the Austrian commander Auersperg into believing a ceasefire had been signed.
 The French then rushed the bridge and captured it before the Austrians could blow it up.
-Dode didn't participate directly in the Battle of Austerlitz as he was posted in the rear of the army as a support.
+Dode did not participate directly in the Battle of Austerlitz as he was posted in the rear of the army as a support.

 In December, Dode was promoted to colonel and attached as head of the engineers to Marshal Lefebvre's Corps.
 However, for the campaign of 1806, Dode was again made head of the engineers on Lannes' staff, a function which saw his participation in the battles of Saalfeld and Jena.
 After Jena, Dode was sent to repair a bridge over the Elbe and prepare the crossing of the Oder.
 Dode then took part in the battles of Pułtusk and Ostrolenka.
 In 1807 he was attached to the staff of Marshal Mortier and in 1808 he was made a baron.
-When his uncle died and willed him his estate "Brunerie", Dode adopted this and attached it to his own name, from then on being named "Dode de la Brunerie".
+When his uncle died and willed him his estate, "Brunerie", Dode attached it to his own name, from then on being named "Dode de la Brunerie".

 In late 1808, Dode de la Brunerie was sent to Spain.
 He participated in the sieges of Zaragoza and of Badajoz.
-He was then promoted to général de brigade and made head of the engineers staff of the Army of Spain.
+He was then promoted to général de brigade and made head of the engineer staff of the Army of Spain.
 Dode de la Brunerie served in battles near Almonacid and Ocana until he was recalled to France.
 In 1812, Dode de la Brunerie was made head of the engineers in the III Corps under Marshal Ney.
 He successively fought under Marshals Oudinot, Gouvion Saint-Cyr and Victor in Russia, where he fought at Polotsk and the crossing of the Beresina.

+On February 12, 1812, he married Agathe-Virginie, the daughter of Marshal Pérignon.

 In 1813 he commanded the engineers in Lauriston's Corps and later the engineers of Augereau's Corps and of Gouvion Saint-Cyr's Corps.
-When the latter was besieged in Dresden, Dode de la Brunerie was unable of rejoining his corps and he was the attached to Victor's Corps.
+When the latter was besieged in Dresden, Dode de la Brunerie was unable to rejoin his corps and was the attached to Victor's Corps.
 After the defeated army returned to France, he was sent to the Army of Italy under Prince Eugène until the war's end.